List of songs recorded by Pet Shop Boys

-This is a comprehensive list of songs recorded by English synth-pop duo Pet Shop Boys.
+This is a comprehensive list of songs recorded by English synth-pop duo Pet Shop Boys (Neil Tennant and Chris Lowe).
 The list includes officially released songs that have been performed by the band.
-The list consists of mostly studio and BBC recordings; remixes and live recordings are not listed, unless the song has only been released in one of the two formats.
-Tracks are listed as having been released on their respective albums, unless the single has no associated album.
+Remixes and live recordings are not listed, unless the song has only been released in one of those formats.
+Tracks are listed as having been released on their respective albums, unless a single has no associated album.
 Where a song has appeared on multiple albums, the first appearance is listed.
-The year is the date of the first release of the song performed by the Pet Shop Boys.
+The year is the date of the first release of the song performed by Pet Shop Boys.